 No, but we may ask you to write a letter describing your use of the grant funds at the conclusion of your internship.

-The grant money will be sent to you in a single check after:
+The grant money will be sent to you in a single check or direct deposit after:

 - We’ve confirmed your acceptance with the publisher via your offer letter,

 - The Internship Grant Committee has selected you as a grant recipient based on your application and brief virtual interview, and